)}

 Every engagement covers these critical security areas.

-Broken Object Level Authorization (BOLA)
+Broken Object Level Authorization (BOLA and IDOR)

 Broken Function Level Authorization (BFLA)

-Excessive data exposure
+Excessive data exposure in API responses

-Mass assignment vulnerabilities
+Mass assignment and parameter pollution

-Injection attacks (SQL, NoSQL, command)
+Injection (SQL, NoSQL, command, template)

 Testing Methodology